ethanwhite/nescent-sabbatical-proposal/proposal.md

 --------------------------------------------------------------
 Linux workstation, Kinesis keyboard

-I and my lab have a long history of open science activities including the publication of data and software under open source licenses (see our GitHub repositories for examples: http://github.com/weecology).
+I and my lab have a long history of open science activities including the publication of data and software under open source licenses.
+In fact, this entire proposal was developed in the open on GitHub under a CC-BY license (https://github.com/ethanwhite/ (https://github.com/ethanwhite/nescent-sabbatical-proposal).
+See my groups GitHub repositories for more examples: http://github.com/weecology).
 The EcoData Retriever is under an MIT License and all code developed during this project will be released under either MIT or BSD licenses.

 Anticipated Results
 -------------------